Jugen/jk-web/README.md

 	</h:body>
 	</html>

-Try the above using your favortie web/applicatio server (tested on tomcat7 and wildfly 9)
+Try the above using your favorite web/application server (tested on tomcat7 and wildfly 9)
+`Important : you should be able to access your pages directly without faces/ path , for example , in the above test example, you can access your page using the following url (http://localhost:8080/your-app-name/test.xhtml)

 # Full pom.xml example